ianhellstrom/rtfd/source/sql/plans.rst

 In case you happen to know the SQL ID already and would like to know the corresponding hash value, you can use the function ``DBMS_UTILITY.SQLID_TO_SQLHASH``, which takes the sql_id (``VARCHAR2``) and returns a ``NUMBER``.
 Note that *all* characters affect the hash value, including spaces and line breaks as well as capitalization and of course comments.

-The last stage of the parser is to look for possible shortcuts by sifting through the shared pool, which is a "portion of the SGA that contains shared memory constructs such as shared SQL areas", which hold the parse tree and execution plans for SQL statements; each unique statement has only one shared SQL area.
+The last stage of the parser is to look for possible shortcuts by sifting through the :term:`shared pool`, which is a "portion of the SGA that contains shared memory constructs such as shared SQL areas", which hold the parse tree and execution plans for SQL statements; each unique statement has only one shared SQL area.
 We can distinguish two cases: `hard and soft parses`_.

 #. **Soft parse** (library cache hit): if the statement hashes to a value that is identical to one already present in the shared pool *and* the texts of the matching hash values are the same *and* its parsed representation can be shared, Oracle looks up the execution plan and executes the statement accordingly.